 There is nothing like local action to get the attention of politicians and policy makers.
 The voice of constituents should speak loudest to the people who represent them.
-The goal of this defense guide is to make it easier for local groups to speak to their representatives in government.
+The goal of this toolkit is to make it easier for local groups to speak to their representatives in government.

 When the legislature isn’t in session, senators and representatives are often back in their home states/districts.
 That means that you can show up to town halls and ask about issues.
 It also means you can set up in-person meetings to talk to them about your concerns.

 Net neutrality is in an interesting place.
 The FCC repealed the 2015 Open Internet Order in 2017 and is had to defend its decision in court.
 That case is still pending.
 In 2018, the Senate voted to overturn the FCC’s repeal, but the House of Representatives did not.
 In 2019, the House of Representatives voted for the Save the Internet Act, which would make the 2015 Open Internet Order a law that the FCC cannot repeal.
 So now, once again, it is up to the Senate to stand up for net neutrality.

 To that end, EFF has prepared a toolkit designed to help local groups and individuals take advantage of the fact that senators will be home while Congress is on recess.
 Groups can use these materials to set up group campaigns.
 We did a version of this toolkit last year, too, focused on getting the House of Representatives to reverse the FCC's decision.
 This year's guide has been revised to reflect that what we now need is for the Senate to pass the Save the Internet Act.
 If you would like to see last year's Net Neutrality Defense Guide, it is still accessible at a new archived link.

 - A how-to on setting up in-person meetings with senators

 - Tips on how to get press coverage and place op-eds in local papers